BillZengMSFT/DaSaNi/doc/user_api.md

     Create a new user or update a user info

 ```
-All fields no longer than 20 characters.
+All fields no longer than 30 characters except email is 50.

 Model Fields: